totalspectrum/riscvemu/README.md

-RISC-V Emulators for Parallax Propeller and Propeller 2 Copyright 2017-2019 Total Spectrum Software Inc.
+# RISC-V Emulators for Parallax Propeller and Propeller 2

+Copyright 2017-2019 Total Spectrum Software Inc.
 Terms of use: MIT License (see the file LICENSE.txt)

 An emulator for the RISC-V processor architecture, designed to run in a single Propeller COG.
 There's also a version for the Propeller 2.
+In fact the P2 version is the more up to date, and this document mostly discusses that, although

 The instruction set emulated is RV32IM, mostly, except that the 64 bit multiplies are not yet implemented.
-The only standard CSR implemented is the low 32 bits of the cycle counter (so rdcycle works, but rdcycleh does not).
-Some non-standard CSRs are used to access a UART emulation.
+The only standard CSR implemented on P1 is the low 32 bits of the cycle counter (so rdcycle works, but rdcycleh does not).
+On P2 the full 64 bit cycle counter is available.

+Some non-standard CSRs are used to access a UART emulation and to directly access propeller registers.
+These are different between P1 and P2.

 riscvemu.spin is the actual emulator (the guts are in PASM, of course) riscvemu_p2.spin is a P2 version of the emulator